IBM/kubernetes-networking/docs/README.md

 The Kubernetes Networking series consists of the following topics:

 1. **Kubernetes Networking 101** (60 mins), you will use different ways to control traffic on a Kubernetes cluster with Service types, Ingress, Network Policy and Calico.
+Start [here](services.md).
 2. **Kubernetes Network Security using a Virtual Private Cloud (VPC)** (90 mins), you will deploy a guestbook application to a Kubernetes cluster in a Virtual Private Cloud (VPC) Gen2, you will create the VPC, add a subnet, attach a public gateway, and update a security group with rules to allow inbound traffic to the guestbook application.
+Start [here](vpcgen2.md).
 3. **[Istio](https://ibm.github.io/istio101/)**, use Istio to manage network traffic, load balance across microservices, enforce access policies, verify service identity, and more.

 This series of workshops on Kubernetes Networking is accompanied by a [lecture on Kubernetes Networking](https://raw.githubusercontent.com/IBM/kubernetes-networking/master/pdf/KubernetesNetworking-Lecture.pdf).